cehrig/h264-ws-mpegts-cloudflare-worker/Readme.md

+# MPEG Transport Stream Multiplexer running in Cloudflare Workers

-This is a lab setup for demonstrating how we can use a Cloudflare Worker (Durable Object) to multiplex HLS Segments / an MPEG Transport stream in real-time, given a raw raspivid h264 bitstream sent to it via Websockets.
+This is a lab setup for demonstrating how we can leverage Cloudflare Workers (Durable Objects) to multiplex HLS Segments / an MPEG
+Transport stream in real-time, given a raw raspivid h264 bitstream sent to it via Websockets.

 The Durable Object is a very opinionated MPEG Transport Stream multiplexer that is only tested using the options mentioned below.